MBCH Children and Family Ministries

 Strengths of the Program

-Treatment Foster Care program staff is composed of degreed professionals who are specially trained to coordinate treatment services for children and promote success in families and resiliency in children.
+Treatment Family Care program staff is composed of degreed professionals who are specially trained to coordinate treatment services for children and promote success in families and resiliency in children.

 Children in the TFC program receive weekly contact from TFC workers as well as on-going psychiatric and psychological services all designed to promote their success.
 MBCH CFM employs consultants for psychiatric and psychological services.